 Be aware of deadly car accidents

-According to data from1 990–2010, analyzed by State Farm, from 1990-2010, children were two times more likely to die on Halloween than any other day of the year, as they go trick-or-treating on the streets.
+According to data from 1990–2010, analyzed by State Farm, from 1990-2010, children were two times more likely to die on Halloween than any other day of the year, as they go trick-or-treating on the streets.
 Most of the accidents occurred between 5:00–9:00 pm, and away from an intersection or crosswalk.
 Children between 12–15 and 5–8 years of age were the most likely to be fatally injured.
 The greatest risk comes from young drivers, aged 15–25, while older drivers posed the lowest risk.
 Although the number of fatalities has declined in recent years, parents and children need to be extra cautious.
-Pedestrians should always walk on a sidewalk if it is available and use crosswalks.
-Children should find a buddy to walk with, rather than walking alone.
+Pedestrians should always walk on a sidewalk if it is available and use crosswalks and in all cases follow traffic safety rules.
+Children, especially kids under age, should find a buddy to walk with, rather than walking alone.

 More tips for parents

-Set up a specific time to go out and return home.
+- Set up a specific time to go out and return time when kids should be at home.